simsendx/plexus/docs/IMPLEMENTATION.md

 | `bcftools` | 1.23 |

 `validate_environment()` in `utils/env.py` checks installed tool versions against the manifest using regex extraction and raises `ComplianceError` on any mismatch or missing tool.
-A `python_packages` section for `primer3-py` is a planned addition (ROADMAP AUDT-02).
+The manifest also includes a `python_packages` section (AUDT-02) that pins `primer3-py` and `pysam` versions, which are verified via `importlib.metadata` at runtime.

 ### Provenance (`provenance.json`)